1. Output information

 Overview

-These are the second set of household projections published by the Office for National Statistics (ONS).
+Household projections have been published by the Office for National Statistics (ONS) since 2018.
 Previously, they were published by the Ministry of Housing, Communities and Local Government (MHCLG).
-Household projections show the number of households1 there would be in England in the future if a set of assumptions about the size and structure of the population and that population’s patterns of household formation were realised in practice.
+Household projections show the number of households there would be in England in the future if a set of assumptions about the size, structure, and household formation patterns were realised.

 Uses and users

-Household projections have a number of uses, both direct and indirect, informing policy decisions at a national and local level.
+Household projections contribute towards policy decisions at a national and local level.

 Uses of the data include: